leswright1977/RPi4-Google-Coral/README.md

 The Google Coral Edge TPU device can be made to work with the Raspberry Pi 4

+As per the instructions at: https://coral.withgoogle.com/docs/accelerator/get-started/

 wget https://dl.google.com/coral/edgetpu_api/edgetpu_api_latest.tar.gz -O edgetpu_api.tar.gz --trust-server-names
 tar xzf edgetpu_api.tar.gz
 cd edgetpu_api

 REPLACE install.sh with the one I have in src

+THEN run the script ;-)

 This script does a number of things: